ParvejAliDev/Drizzle/README.md

 </div>

-> **ℹ️ Note**: The projects table schema exists in the database, but project CRUD operations are not yet implemented.
+> **ℹ️ Note**: Projects are linked to users via foreign key relationship.
+Deleting a user will cascade delete their projects.

 ---